 An increasingly Mixed Book Bag

-While some universities have moved book sales and rentals to third-party vendors, for most schools, course materials remain a staple.
+While some universities have moved book sales and rentals to third-party vendors and used bookstore suppliers, course materials remain a staple for most schools.
 Students buy the bulk of class-related material at the start of a semester: an average of $327 on course materials and $295 on school supplies and technology per student in the fall, according to the National Association of College Stores.
 In spring comes another $252 on materials and $212 on supplies and tech.